How Facebook Videos Overtook Listicles To Dominate Social Media Marketing

 Brands like Channel News Asia were quick to realise videos outperformed articles.
 CNA created a new video page called CNA Insider which became a great ancillary asset for them.
 Kudos to them because most local media still lag far behind.
-Sometimes, they even force their journalists to double up as ‘handphone videographers’.
+Some big publications even force their journalists to double up as ‘handphone videographers’.

 3. Content is getting richer as data infrastructure improves